Day trading strategies for beginners

 - Research which markets you can day trade in the UK

 - Decide on a day trading strategy

-- Practise using your strategy with an IG demo account
+- Open a live account to start trading, or build your confidence with an IG demo account

 Alternatively, you can continue to learn about day trading and financial markets with IG Academy’s range of online courses.